SUNY Downstate Medical Center

 Residents are not issued (Drug Enforcement Agency) DEA numbers while in training in this program and are not required to have their own while in training.
 Each resident will receive a DEA suffix from each hospital to use with the respective institutional DEA number.

 All residents are required to obtain a National Provider Identification (NPI) number.
 A medical license is not required.
 Registration is free.

-Paychecks are distributed at the affiliated hospitals as follows:
+Paychecks are distributed as follows: